 How can I claim the Foreign Earned Income Exclusion?

 Alternatively, most of the tax preparation software packages and services, such as TurboTax and H&R Block also support the Foreign Earned Income Exclusion.

-If you’re not yet a digital nomad, and you are looking for help finding a job, becoming a freelancer, or launching a business that allows you to work remotely so that you can become a digital nomad then my next post is going to be for you.
-I am working on a comprehensive guide to finding remote work so that you can become a digital nomad.
-Enter your email address below and I will send it to you as soon as it’s ready.
+If you’re not yet a digital nomad, and you are looking for help finding a job, becoming a freelancer, or launching a business that allows you to work remotely so that you can become a digital nomad then my Office Escape Plan course is for you.